SAyaka0122/Deep-learning-based-binary-classifier/README.md

 <br>
 Our paper is on arXiv now.https://arxiv.org/abs/2001.05859
 <br>
-The code shown here corresponds to Supplementary Fog.
-1 in our paper.
+The code shown here corresponds to Supplementary Fig. 1 in our paper.
 <br>
 <br>
 <br>